-FREE Montessori Based Summer Activity Pack for Homeschoolers
+FREE Montessori-Based Summer Activity Pack for Homeschoolers

-Summer Activities For Kids
+Summer Activities for Kids

-In this over 30 page activity pack, you’ll find gobs of easy to put together activities and the free printables you’ve come to know and love from ShillerLearning.
+In this over 30-page activity pack, you’ll find gobs of easy to put together activities and the free printables you’ve come to know and love from ShillerLearning.
 In addition to the activities in this pack, here are more ideas to curb hearing “Mom, I’m bored!” this summer.

-Amazing Race- Let the kids come up with their own version of the Amazing Race.
-Have them create activities and pit stops to do around your house, the block or your town.
+- Amazing Race- Let the kids come up with their own version of the Amazing Race.
+Have them create activities and pit stops to do around your house, the block, or your town.
 Then let them get together with friends and play out their show.
 Older kids might even enjoy filming and making their own episode.

-How to Use this Free Activity Pack
+How to Use This Free Activity Pack

 See Inside Our Montessori-Based Kits

-Amanda is a former Montessori teacher who is now homeschooling her only child, a seven-year-old boy.
-Her family resides in an Airstream that is parked in Colorado.
-She loves Colorado’s outdoor opportunities.
-When she’s not schooling, she also blogs at TreehouseDaily.com, works as a Virtual Assistant and loves reading and creating hand-lettering pieces.
+Amanda is a former Montessori teacher, now homeschooling her dear son - an only child.
+Her family resides in an Airstream parked in Washington State and loves Washington's outdoor opportunities.
+When not homeschooling, Amanda blogs, loves reading, and creates hand-lettering pieces.